|Perry Memorial, OH|

 The success on Lake Erie provided the United States with a crucial bargaining chip in its peace negotiations in Ghent, Belgium.
 Possibly as important, it provided the country with hope that it could eventually prevail against Great Britain.
 For the optimism that Perry’s courage inspired as much for the strategic importance of Lake Erie, Perry’s victory won a place in the nation’s heart.

-For decades after the war, various movements attempted to organize some sort of a memorial to Oliver Hazard Perry.
-However, none generated enough money to actually begin construction, even though enthusiasm for the idea ran high.
-Every year thousands of celebrants gathered to commemorate the Battle of Lake Erie, and eventually funds were raised for a memorial.
+For decades after the war, various movements attempted to organize some sort of a memorial to Oliver Hazard Perry, but none generated enough money to actually begin construction, even though enthusiasm for the idea ran high.
+Every year, thousands of celebrants gathered to commemorate the Battle of Lake Erie, and eventually funds were raised for a memorial.
 In 1859, over 15,000 people were on hand to watch the laying of the cornerstone for the planned monument.
 However, construction didn’t move forward quickly enough, and soon the Civil War broke out and diverted all attention from past wars.

 Regrettably, their combined funds fell rather short of the projected cost, so the Inter-State Board turned to the federal government.
 With the lobbying of many prominent individuals, the government agreed to appropriate $250,000 for the monument.
 Of course, as sometimes happens with government grants, there were strings attached.
 President Taft saw this as a prime opportunity for the newly formed U.S. Fine Arts Commission to see some action, so he stipulated that the design for the Perry Memorial should be selected by a public competition, overseen by the Commission.